nhselect/step1-training/content/roles/educator.md

 ---
 The Educator/Manager is responsible for:

-  - Enrolling Learners onto the Step 1 proficiencies in the platform
+  - Enrolling Learners onto the Steps proficiencies in the platform
-  - Confirming Learners’ self-assessed ‘achieved’ Step 1 proficiencies
+  - Confirming Learners’ self-assessed ‘achieved’ Steps proficiencies
-  - Performing final sign-off when a Learner has completed all their Step 1 proficiencies
+  - Performing final sign-off when a Learner has completed all their Steps proficiencies

 Before you can perform this role in the platform, you need to: